gamemanual0/gm0/source/docs/common-mechanisms/active-intake/principles-of-an-intake.rst

 - The key to any successful robot is cycle time.
 Reducing cycle time by having an efficient intake will lead to major improvements in score.
 A good intake should take no more than a few seconds to successfully collect the needed elements.

   For example, in Relic Recovery, the best intakes often had a <3 second collection time for two game elements, and in Rover Ruckus a 1 second collection time was desired at the highest level.
-- A key rule to remember in FTC is the shortest distance rule: how can you get minerals from A to B in the shortest distance?
+- A key rule to remember in FTC is the shortest distance rule: how can you get scoring elements from A to B in the shortest distance?

-  The answer is usually a couple straight lines.
-The closer the minerals follow this path, the faster they will go from collection to deposit.
+  The answer is usually one or two straight lines.
+The closer the scoring elements follow this path, the faster they will go from collection to deposit.
 Don't make overly long routes unless needed.